 When you make a gift—money, time, or energy—to The Salvation Army Ray and Joan Kroc Corps Community Center, you become a part of the largest project ever undertaken by The Salvation Army.
 Your gift becomes grounded in the reputation, trust and credibility of The Salvation Army—which is well known for its continuing efforts of providing relief to those in need.

 The Salvation Army's Red Kettle campaign in southern Kent County is made possible through the help of volunteers and staff from the Kroc Center.
+Click here to sign up as a 2017 volunteer.

 Volunteering is one of the most enjoyable things you'll ever do, as well as one of the most fulfilling.
 Kroc volunteers are held to the same standards as Kroc employees including application, background check, Safe From Harm child protection training, and orientation.